7 minute read

 hunch

-The dynshot-tldr approach worked well enough that I built it into a proper tool. hunch is a small Swift CLI that calls FoundationModels directly — no apfel dependency — with the FTS5 search and tldr bank baked into a single binary.
-Three files: the binary (~1MB), a pre-built FTS5 database (4MB, 21k entries), and a zsh plugin.
+The dynshot-tldr approach worked well enough that I built it into hunch, a Swift CLI that calls FoundationModels directly (no apfel dependency), with FTS5 search and the tldr bank baked into a single binary.

 brew install es617/tap/hunch